BlackWhiteYoshi/CircleDI/README.md

   Small breaking change: Modules implementing IDisposable/IAsyncDisposable imported as Service get disposed.
   Dedicated lock-objects instead of locking provider or lists itself.
   Some fixes for specific cases.
+- 1.0.0
+  Changed Blazor ComponentActivator to support the default constructor dependency injection.
+  Changed lock type to System.Threading.Lock when available.